 Perfect to meal prep a batch and keep in the fridge or freezer for when you want something sweet.

 I start with the chocolate layer.
-It’s just semi-sweet or dark chocolate chips melted with your dairy free milk of choice.
-I’ve made them with both almond milk and coconut milk.
+It’s just semi-sweet or dark chocolate chips melted with a little coconut oil.

 You then spoon the melted chocolate into the base of each lined muffin tin and freeze for 5 minutes while you prep the pumpkin layer.